Updated: Nov 17, 2020

 And last but not least is the corporate role to circularity

 Corporate decision-making should integrate differential analysis, environmental and social costs to ensure value and relevance.
-A growing number of organisations have sprung to life over the past few years to shine a light on companies’ efforts to behave like good corporate citizens.
-But while delivering more clarity on corporate behaviour, it is leading to a proliferation of conflicting frameworks, overwhelming some decision makers, managers and staff with sustainability reporting fatigue.
+A growing number of organizations have sprung to life over the past few years to shine a light on companies’ efforts to behave like good corporate citizens.
+But while delivering more clarity on corporate behavior, it is leading to a proliferation of conflicting frameworks, overwhelming some decision-makers, managers, and staff with sustainability reporting fatigue.

-The issues we face today, is not much different from the problems faced during the 1930’s and 40’s.
-The major difference today, we have more data and access to real time information.
-How we collect, use and value unbiased data will be the key to enabling a successful transition growth and profits during disruptions and unforeseeable events.
+The issues we face today are not much different from the problems faced during the 1930s and ’40s.
+The major difference today, we have more data and access to real-time information.
+How we collect, use, and value unbiased data will be the key to enabling a successful transition growth and profits during disruptions and unforeseeable events.

 Making better use of what we already have is a lesson many of us learned from our parents and grandparents, who have lived through tough times, such as the Great Depression, times of drought, shortages, and the energy crisis of the 70s.
 Resources are scarce in any industry, and driving efficiencies through circular innovation is one of the best ways to glean a competitive edge.